andrewatts85/wp-notes/notes/how-to-display-relationships-on-the-frontend.md

 ```

 8. From here you are able to style and format the output by flipping back from php to html mode and so forth
+9. Make sure you only run the code if it actually does have related programs or WordPress will throw an error.
+You can do so with an `if` statement to avoid this

 ```php
 <?php